Home

 Step 3: Inspect the Wiring Harness

-They’ll disconnect the engine coolant temp sensor and check its wiring or wire harness for any fraying or disconnection.
+They’ll disconnect the engine coolant temp sensor and check its wiring or wire harness for any fraying or bad connection.
+They’ll also examine the ECM connector for damage, corrosion, or loose pins, as a good connection is essential for accurate readings.

 Step 4: Test Wire Resistance